Health effects of tattoos

-Infection
+Risk of infection

 Since tattoo instruments come in contact with blood and bodily fluids, diseases may be transmitted if the instruments are used on more than one person without being sterilised.
 However, infection from tattooing in clean and modern tattoo studios employing single-use needles is rare.
-With amateur tattoos, such as those applied in prisons, however, there is an elevated risk of infection.
-To address this problem, a programme was introduced in Canada as of the summer of 2005 that provides legal tattooing in prisons, both to reduce health risks and to provide inmates with a marketable skill.
+With amateur tattoos, such as prison tattoos, however, there is an elevated risk of infection.
+To address this problem, a programme was introduced in Canada in 2005 that provides legal tattooing in prisons, both to reduce health risks and to provide inmates with a marketable skill.
 Inmates were to be trained to staff and operate the tattoo parlours once six of them opened successfully.

-In the United States, the Red Cross prohibits a person who has received a tattoo from donating blood for 3 months, unless the procedure was done in a state-regulated and licensed studio, using sterile technique.
-The District of Columbia, Georgia (until January 2025), Idaho, Maryland, Massachusetts, New Hampshire, New York, Pennsylvania, Utah and Wyoming do not have a rigorous licensing and regulation (e.g. bloodborne pathogen training) program, meaning that people who receive tattoos there are subject to the 3-month deferral regardless of the hygienic standards of the studio.
+In the United States, the Red Cross prohibits a person who has received a tattoo from donating blood for three months, unless the procedure was done in a state-regulated and licensed studio, using sterile technique.
+The District of Columbia, Idaho, Maryland, Massachusetts, New Hampshire, New York, Pennsylvania, and Wyoming do not have a rigorous licensing and regulation (e.g. bloodborne pathogen training) program, meaning that people who receive tattoos there are subject to the 3-month deferral regardless of the hygienic standards of the studio.
 Similarly, the UK does not provide certification for tattooists, and blood donations are prohibited without exception for four months following a tattoo.

 Infections that can theoretically be transmitted by the use of unsterilised tattoo equipment or contaminated ink include surface infections of the skin, hepatitis B, hepatitis C, tuberculosis, and HIV.
 However, no person in the United States is reported to have contracted HIV via a commercially applied tattooing process.
 Washington state's OSHA studies have suggested that since the needles used in tattooing are not hollow, in the case of a needle stick injury the amount of fluids transmitted may be small enough that HIV would be difficult to transmit.
 Tetanus risk is reduced by having an up-to-date tetanus booster prior to being tattooed.
 According to the Centers for Disease Control and Prevention, of 13,387 hepatitis cases in the USA in 1995, 12 cases (0.09%) were associated with tattoo parlours; by comparison, 43 cases (0.32%) were associated with dentists' offices.

 In 2006, the CDC reported 3 clusters with 44 cases of methicillin-resistant staph infection traced to unlicensed tattooists.